 ROGA Mentor Scheme

 The project aimed to raise aspiration with young Roma in Peterborough and encourage more students to continue with further education.
-It was a very enjoyable experience for all and the Academy plans to run the scheme again in 2019.
+The ROGA scheme was repeated again in 2019 and has now become an annual part of QKA's enrichment programme.

 To see the video from the scheme, please see link: http://www.compas.org.uk/roga/